Skip to content

 ResourceParams.responseContentEncoding No Response ContentEncoding

-ResourceParams.resourceMethod No Request method GET,POST etc.
+ResourceParams.resourceMethod No Request method GET,POST, etc.

 ResourceParams.responseBody No Return body content

-ResourceParams.property No Additional properties
+ResourceParams.property No Additional attributes

 Logger Log Printing

-Use FTLogger for custom log output, requires enabling FTLoggerConfig.setEnableCustomLog(true).
+Use FTLogger for custom log output.
+Requires enabling FTLoggerConfig.setEnableCustomLog(true).

 Usage